scala/scala3-example-project/README.md

 Using the `isDotty` setting ensures that this option will only be set when compiling with Dotty.

-A tool to port code from Scala 2.x to Dotty is currently in development at https://github.com/scalacenter/scalafix
+> A tool to port code from Scala 2.x to Dotty is currently in development at https://github.com/scalacenter/scalafix

+Actually, the truth is `scalafix` has not had any work done on it in a long time, and there is no indication when this important project will get the attention it deserves.
+I'm concerned that history will repeat itself and we'll get a last-minute hack job.

 If your build contains dependencies that have only been published for Scala 2.x, you may be able to get them to work on Dotty by replacing: